SOC 2 Report: Building Trust Through Compliance

 SOC 2 Trust Service Criteria, formerly known as Trust Service Principle, comprise security, availability, confidentiality, privacy, and processing integrity.
 The first three sections in both SOC 2 Type 1 and SOC 2 Type 2 reports are similar, but this section differs significantly.

-Type 1 report features a list of all the controls evaluated during the audit.
+Type 1 report features a list of all the controls in the evaluation period.
 Type 2 report will also present the auditor’s tests and the test results for each listed control.
-For a Type 2 report, this section will also highlight exceptions or deviations noted by the auditor.
+For a Type 2 report, this section will also highlight exceptions or deviations noted by the external auditor.

 Aside from the Trust Service Principles, the organization’s infrastructure, software, people, data and procedures also get audited.